Adamsbeef/Notekeeper/README.md

 # Notekeeper
-This is a Notekeeper project app with Jim Wilson's android development course
+This is a Notekeeper app i developed as a project for in an android development course.